md2conf/md2conf/README.md

 ## Installation

-Download latest release from maven central
+Download the latest release from maven central

 ### Play locally